openlookeng/hetu-core/hetu-docs/en/installation/deployment-auto.md

-In addition to the manual deployment of openLooKeng Sever, you can follow below guide to complete deployment faster and easier.
-The script is friendly to most of linux OS.
+In addition to the manual deployment of openLooKeng Sever, you can follow below guide to complete the deployment faster and easier.
+The script is friendly to most of Linux OS.
 However, to Ubuntu, you need to manually install the following dependencies:

 > sshpass1.06 or above

 ## Deploying openLooKeng on a Single Node

-Execute below command can help you download the necessary packages and deploy openLooKeng server in one-click:
+Executing the below command can help you download the necessary packages and deploy openLooKeng server in one-click:

 ```shell
 bash <(wget -qO- https://download.openlookeng.io/install.sh)